-Computer games developer, furniture designer, actuary, aerodynamicist, avalanche researcher are just some of the exciting and rewarding careers you could have if you go onto studying Mathematics at college and university, See www.mathscareers.org.uk for further information about opportunities Maths can offer.
+All careers involve problem solving and data analysis is also becoming much more prominent.
+More specifically, Maths careers could include: Computer Game Development, Actuary, Economist, Architecture, Engineering, Fighter Pilot and Roller Coaster Designer.
+These are just some of the exciting and rewarding careers you could have if you go onto studying Mathematics at college and university, see www.mathscareers.org.uk for further information about opportunities Maths can offer.